A hearing loss is diagnosed based on the person’s history, behaviour, and the results of medical and audiological examinations.

 How hearing loss is treated?

-Depending on the cause of hearing loss: Mostly will be treated easily by some medication or maneuvers, sometimes, need surgical operation to correct the problem or prescribing hearing aids.
+Depending on the cause of hearing loss: Mostly will be treated easily by some medication or manoeuvres, sometimes, needing a surgical operation to correct the problem or prescribing hearing aids.

 A hearing aid coupled with your willingness to tell others how to communicate with you and your practicing good speech reading and communication strategies, is a winning combination and will get you back into your social and family life as you once knew it.